saurookadook/waitwut/docs/notes/python/strings-and-representations.md

 ### F-string Syntax

-Introduced in <ExternalLinkWrapper href="https://peps.python.org/pep-0498/">PEP 498: Literal String Interpolation</ExternalLinkWrapper>
+Introduced in <a href="https://peps.python.org/pep-0498/" target="_blank" rel="noopener noreferrer">PEP 498: Literal String Interpolation</a>
 - commonly called 'f-strings'
 - available in Python >=3.6
 - provide a way to "embed expressions inside literal strings, using a minimal syntax"